 What are the benefits of being a Referee?

 - You get to roller skate!
-Referees can be male or female, and are members of the Rose City Rollers.
+Referees can be any gender and are members of the Rose City Rollers.

 - Being a part of world-class derby.
 Referees practice and train every Wednesday during Rose City league scrimmage.
 You’re part of the action when home teams and travel team practice and scrimmage each other.

 - Learn about derby.
 There’s no better way to learn the rules of roller derby than to be a part of the officials crew.

 - No experience needed.
 Referees have their own practice time dedicated to ref skills and skating skills, and are trained in skating skills before they participate in officiating.

 Email Officials/Referees.
 Skating officials must have skates, and the appropriate safety gear. (knee pads, elbow pads, helmet, wristguards)

 NSOs are the backbone of any officials crew.
 As the name implies, NSOs take on the officiating positions that don’t involve being on-skates.
 NSOs fill multiple positions within a bout or scrimmage and are staffed by volunteers.

 What are the benefits of being an NSO?